Tokyo Facts 東京基本情報

 Tokyo became a major city, and one of the world's most populous, from the beginning of the 17th century (then known as Edo, which had been founded in the 12th century) after 1603 when Tokugawa Ieyasu made it the seat of his feudal government.
 Tokyo became the capital of Japan (at the expense of Kyoto), and had its name changed from "Edo" to "Tokyo," in 1868 with the modernizing Meiji Restoration.

-In 1964, Tokyo hosted the summer Olympic Games and wants to hold them again.
+In 1964, Tokyo hosted the summer Olympic Games and wants to hold them again, which it will do in 2020.

 Tokyo's flower: Somei Yoshino (Yoshino cherry blossom)